t81dev/duotronic-whitepaper/appendix.md

 𝕋 = { −1, 0, +1 }
 ```

-All operators defined below act on elements of `𝕋`.
-For vectors or words, operators apply lane-wise unless explicitly stated otherwise.
+All scalar operators act on elements of `𝕋`.
+For vectors or words, operators apply **lane-wise** unless explicitly stated otherwise.
+Reduction operators specify their aggregation semantics independently of storage or representation.

 ---